What is direct response?

 The fictional example of Thor Protein

 Let’s say you have an amazing new company called Thor Protein.
-It gives you all the muscular powers you would expect as a Viking god, and it’s (obviously) targeting people that want to get that 6-pack they always dreamed of.
+It gives you all the muscular powers you would expect as a Viking god and is targeting people who want that 6-pack they always dreamed of.

 Your product is solid.
-It’s good quality protein, low in sugar, and it’s cheap.
-The downsides are that it’s not a top quality protein, and doesn’t contain fancy sports ingredients like BCAAs.
-In the back of your mind, you might be a bit worried that your protein can only give your customers a 4-pack, not the desired 6-pack, so you need to find a way to detract from the not-so-great elements of Thor Protein.
+It’s good-quality protein, low in sugar, and it’s cheap.
+The downsides are that it’s not a top-quality protein and doesn’t contain fancy sports ingredients like BCAAs.
+In the back of your mind, you might be a bit worried that your protein can only give your customers a 4-pack.

-The key is to draw attention away from the weaknesses in your product.
-The fact that your protein is half the price of the other similar protein powders on the market is your top advantage.
-So, you know that your target audience should be people that want to reach their muscle-building goals but are also price-conscious.
+The key is to draw attention away from the weaknesses of your product.
+The fact that your protein is half the price of the other, similar protein powders on the market is your biggest advantage, so you know your target audience should be people who want to reach their muscle-building goals but are also price-conscious.

 When you talk to this specific audience in your campaigns, it’s important that you focus on promoting your product as the most cost-effective solution on the market.